wilkox/treemapify/README.md

 **Treemapify makes it easier to draw [treemaps](http://en.wikipedia.org/wiki/Treemap) with R and ggplot2.**

+**2017-03-02 v1.0 released**
+- Fixed `ggplotify` bug which caused labels to be drawn with strange alpha values.
+- `ggplotify` labels are now drawn with geoms provided by `ggfittext`, allowing for true fitting of text to rects/groups.
+- Several new graphical options for `ggplotify`.
+- Fixed bad whitespace in G20 dataset.

 ![Treemap of G20 data, produced with ggplotify](examples/G20.png)

 # Walkthrough